Keyring-Network/core-contracts/docs/index.md

 Packs uint32[12] into uint256 with 20-bit precision.

-_This function will disregard bits greater than 20 bits of magnitude._
+_uint32 Inputs are limited to 20 bits of magnitude._

 #### Parameters